For More Information About ICPE-Monroe County

 - Homeschool: Education provided at home by a caregiver using private funds.

 - Private School: A school founded, conducted, and maintained by a private group rather than by the government.
-There are accredited and non accredited private schools in Indiana.
+There are accredited and non-accredited private schools in Indiana.
 Accredited private schools can accept vouchers.

-- Tax Credit Scholarship: Private funding that helps a student attend a private school.
+- Tax Credit Scholarship: Private voucher funding that helps a student attend a private school.
 It is collected via nonprofit scholarship granting organizations (SGOs).
 Indiana offers tax credits to donors allowing them to claim 50% in their tax returns.
 Some of the largest SGOs in Indiana are religious organizations.

 The Data